HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## Authoring Details for small config in rendering sizing

 - To perform rendering tests, the systems must be set up first.
-This section provides details of WCM, DAM, and Portlets authoring..
+This section provides details of WCM, DAM, and Portlets authoring.

 ## WCM Default Test Data - 20 pages